pandzel-zz/RobotsTxt/README.md

 > Please, note that the code snippet above is just an example meant how to feed parser with the stream of data.
 It is highly recommended to use a roboust a HTTP client implementation (like [Apache Commons HTTP Client](https://hc.apache.org/httpcomponents-client-ga/)) for better handling various aspects of HTTP protocol communication instead of rudimentary Java URL() class.

+> It is recomended to use companion module: [RobotsTxt-HTTP](https://github.com/pandzel/RobotsTxt-HTTP).

 * Check if robotsTxt allows for access to the resource:

 ```java